exasol/project-keeper/doc/system_requirements.md

 `feat~configuration~1`

-Users can configure the project template to a certain degree.
+PK allows users to configure the project with different templates.

 Rationale:

 Different projects require different project structures.
-For example projects that are released on maven central need more maven plugin than other projects.
+For example, projects that are released on maven central need more maven plugins than other projects.

 Needs: dsn